filecoin-project/filecoin-docs/docs/storage-provider/how-providing-works.md

 Deals are the core function of the Filecoin network.
 Each deal represents a storage agreement between a client and a provider.

-The provider prepares himself by acquiring the required hardware and storage or retrieval capacity.
+The provider prepares himself by acquiring the required hardware and storage capacity.
 Providers don't need to advertise their services, as Filecoin does that for them.
 A storage provider only needs to set their available capacity, duration, and desired price.

 However, providers need to monitor their system to acknowledge and respond to offers.
-Monitoring used to be done by physically sitting in front of a computer, but the field is growing so quickly, that monitoring is beginning to be automated by software created by Filecoin participants for this purpose.
+Monitoring used to be done by physically sitting in front of a computer, but the field is growing so quickly, that monitoring can now be automated by software created by a Filecoin storage provider.
+See [CID gravity](https://www.cidgravity.com/) for pricing and client management.

 Once a client has decided on a provider to store with, they notify the provider that they're interested in the deal.
 They then lock up sufficient funds in an associated wallet to cover the total cost of the deal.
 When the provider accepts the storage agreement, they publish the deal to the Filecoin blockchain, committing both parties to the deal.